semiologic/sem-cache/readme.txt

 == Change Log ==

+= 2.13 =

+- Static and asset cache timeouts may not be aligned correctly.

 = 2.12 =

-- Remove async inclusion to resolve inline jquery call comflict from 3rd party plugins
+- Remove async inclusion to resolve inline jquery call conflict from 3rd party plugins

 = 2.11 =